haruosuz/ncbiGenomeList/README.md

 running the shell script for inspecting data `scripts/run_InspectingData.sh`, and running the R script `scripts/my_analysis.R` (generating the output files `analysis/Rplots.pdf` and `analysis/table.csv`).

-Let's run the script `scripts/run.sh` in the project's main directory `ncbiGenomeList/` with:
+Let's run the driver script in the project's main directory `ncbiGenomeList/` with:

     bash scripts/run.sh > log.txt 2>&1 &